tdaileygithub/riseml/docs/install/index.md

 ##### Step 3: Install RiseML's Cluster Components
 After you have prepared the configuration, you can [install RiseML](riseml.md) into Kubernetes using Helm.
-You will need a RiseML account key which you can get for free by contacting us through our [website](https://riseml.com/about).
+You will need a RiseML account key which you can get for free by signing up on our [website](https://riseml.com/pricing).

 ##### Step 4: Install RiseML's CLI
 Next, you need to [install RiseML's CLI](cli.md) on every machine you wish to use RiseML on.